Links Menu (Blogroll) »Managing Links

-You can manage a blogroll (a set of links) using the Links menu in your Dashboard.
-These links will display on your blog if you have added the Links Widget from the Appearance -> Widgets page.
+You can manage a blogroll (a set of links) using the Links menu in the WP Admin section of your Dashboard.
+These links will display on your blog if you have added the Links Widget.

 Add New Links

 In the Name module, add your link text.
-This is the clickable text.
+This is the clickable text that will appear in your blogroll.
 For example, if you add a link to http://amazon.com/, you might type “Amazon” into the Name text box.

 Web Address Module

 In the Web Address module, add the site’s URL, beginning with http://.
 If you browse to the site, you can copy the full URL from your browser’s address bar.
 For Amazon, you’d enter http://amazon.com/.